abereanone/abolition.ing/src/content/questions/how-can-deacons-organize-mercy-ministry-for-single-mothers-long.md

 5. Extend Help Beyond the Church

 Once the church is meeting internal needs well, deacons can lead outreach to single mothers in the community—especially those in crisis pregnancies or post-abortive situations.
-Partnering with abolitionist ministries like <a href="heritagerestored.org">Heritage Restored</a> can connect the church to efforts that defend life and restore families in a gospel-centered way.
+Partnering with abolitionist ministries like <a target="_blank" href="https://heritagerestored.org">Heritage Restored</a> can connect the church to efforts that defend life and restore families in a gospel-centered way.

 ---